dasomoli/translated-content/files/ko/mozilla/add-ons/webextensions/api/browsingdata/index.md

 ---
 title: browsingData
 slug: Mozilla/Add-ons/WebExtensions/API/browsingData
+page-type: webextension-api
+browser-compat: webextensions.api.browsingData
 ---

 {{AddonSidebar}}

-WebExtensions 을 통해 사용자가 브라우저를 사용하는 동안 축적된 데이터를 삭제할 수 있는 기능을 제공합니다.

-`browsingData` API는 브라우징 데이터를 다음과 같은 타입으로 구분합니다:
+Enables extensions to clear the data that is accumulated while the user is browsing.

+In the `browsingData` API, browsing data is divided into types:

+- browser cache
-- 브라우저 캐시
+- cookies
-- 쿠키
+- downloads
-- 다운로드
+- history
-- 히스토리
+- local storage
-- 플러그인 데이터
+- plugin data
-- 저장된 폼 데이터
+- saved form data
-- 저장된 비밀번호saved passwords
+- saved passwords

 You can use the {{WebExtAPIRef("browsingData.remove()")}} function to remove any combination of these types.
 There are also dedicated functions to remove each particular type of data, such as {{WebExtAPIRef("browsingData.removePasswords()", "removePasswords()")}}, {{WebExtAPIRef("browsingData.removeHistory()", "removeHistory()")}} and so on.